 - Rash spreads to face, arms, legs, hands and feet and to all parts of the body within 24 hours (coincides with subsiding fever)

-- Rash becomes raised bumps that then become fluid-filled with a depression in the centre (umbilicated)
+- The rash becomes raised bumps that then become fluid-filled with a depression in the centre (umbilicated)

 - Fever recurs and stays high until scabs form

-- Person is most contagious during this period, particularly when mouth sores have broken open and fill the mouth and throat with variola virus
+- A person is most contagious during this period, particularly when mouth sores have broken open and fill the mouth and throat with variola virus.

 Smallpox could be confused with several other diseases, especially:

 - Chickenpox (varicella), usually seen in children and affecting the trunk predominantly

 - Widespread shingles (zoster) in immune-compromised or elderly, normally starting in a single area of the body